 Phonics and Early

 We follow the Letters and Sounds Phonic Programme.
 Children are assessed and then grouped homogenously according to reading ability.
-This is throughout the school.

 Children are taught: